f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Restore Using the API
 ---------------------

-If you are restoring an F5OS backup to a different device (an RMA replacement would be an example), you must set the appliance to use the same passphrase string and salt string as the original appliance.
+If you are restoring an F5OS backup to a different device (an RMA replacement would be an example), you must set the appliance to use the same passphrase string and salt string as the original appliance using the CLI first, then you can follow the example below to restore via API.

 To restore the F5OS configuration database use the following API call: